 Specialists working in the Iowa Cochlear Implant Center offer support to pediatric and adult cochlear implant patients.
-This support includes initial diagnostic evaluations to determine candidacy, proper fitting of the cochlear implant and continual follow-up support to ensure that the greatest benefit is derived from the cochlear implant.
+This support includes initial diagnostic evaluations to determine candidacy, proper fitting of the cochlear implant, and continuous follow-up support to ensure that the greatest benefit is derived from the cochlear implant.

 In an attempt to better understand cochlear implant performance levels, the Iowa cochlear implant team has proposed innovative research protocols that have led to many research milestones.